Structural Text Segmentation of Legal Documents: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Despite a multitude of previous works, text segmentation methods have generally focused on very finely segmented text chunks in the form of sentences.
-In this work, we have shown that a relaxation of this problem to coarser text structures reduces the complexity of the problem, while still allowing for a meaningful semantic segmentation.
-Further, we reformulate the sequential setup of text segmentation as a supervised Same Topic Prediction task, which reduces training time, while allowing for a near-trivial generation of samples from automatically crawled text documents and the utilization of large pre-trained language models.
-To show the applicability of our method, we present a new domain-specific and large corpus of online Terms-of-Service documents, and train Transformer-based models that vastly outperform a number of text segmentation baselines.\\ We are currently investigating the setup for hierarchical sections, which our dataset allows for, to see whether such notions can also be picked up by an independent classifier.
-Since our Consecutive Paragraph model requires no additional document annotation, it is also suitable for larger-scale studies on cross-domain collections.
+Despite a multitude of previous works, structural text segmentation methods have always focused on very finely segmented text chunks in the form of sentences.
+In this work, we have shown that a relaxation of this problem to coarser text structures reduces the complexity of the problem, while still allowing for semantic segmentation.
+Further, we reformulate the oftentimes expensive-to-train sequential setup of text segmentation as a supervised Same Topic Prediction task, which reduces training time, while allowing for a near-trivial generation of samples from automatically crawled text documents.
+To show the applicability of our method, we present a new domain-specific and large corpus of online Terms-of-Service documents, and train transformer-based models that vastly outperform a number of text segmentation baselines.